-The state of Nevada considers it a criminal offense to leave the scene of an accident, even if it’s just a hit and run.
+The state of Nevada considers it a criminal offense to leave the scene of an accident, especially if it’s a hit and run.
 The law requires all parties to stay at the scene, exchange information, and help any injured parties, even if the accident is not the fault of one of the drivers involved.
 If any driver intentionally leaves the scene of a collision prematurely, they may be charged with a crime.
-Speak to an automobile accident attorney in Las Vegas if you have been in a hit and run car accident.
+Speak to an hit and run accident attorney in Las Vegas if you have been in a hit and run car accident.

 There are several Nevada Revised Statutes that outline the obligations of individuals involved in car collisions: